 For our 7th and 8th grade Elite teams, we now begin to hone these skills and focus our players on their chosen position.
 Long poles are mandatory for defensemen when playing outdoors, and offensive players begin developing strong muscle memory of proper shooting mechanics.
 All the while we continue to stress stick skills, proper positioning and game fundamentals.
 Without these, the step into a competitive varsity program is nearly impossible.

-Our high school level Elite teams are now preparing to succeed on the field both as high school and collegiate athletes.
+Our high school level Elite players are now preparing to succeed on the field both as high school and collegiate athletes.
 This is not accomplished overnight, but through countless hours of hard work and dedication put in over the years.
 Stick skills, proper positioning, a high “Lacrosse IQ”, and the will to win are cornerstones of the dominant high school player.
 Continuing to develop these and practicing perfection is key towards playing at the highest level.
 We will help you do this.